North Carolina

 - First time voters who registered to vote by mail and DID NOT provide verification of identification (drivers’ license number or last four digits of their Social Security Number) must present proof of identification the first time that they vote.

-- A current utility bill, bank statement, government check, paycheck, or other government document that shows the voter’s name and address.
+- A copy of a current utility bill, bank statement, government check, paycheck, or other government document that shows the voter’s name and address.

 Because the polling place will be the same for the new and old address, voters should go to that polling place.
 Even if a voter has not notified the county board of elections of their new address by the voter registration deadline, voters are entitled to cast a regular ballot upon oral or written affirmation of the change of address before a precinct official at the time they cast their ballot.